 Making a decent cup of coffee is neither difficult nor does it have to be expensive.
-You can make perfect cup of coffee in under five minutes with a $20 Hario v60 Ceramic Dripper Cone and a $28 dollar Hario v60 Range Server.
+You can make perfect cup of coffee in under five minutes.
+You just need a $20 Hario v60 Ceramic Dripper Cone and a $28 dollar Hario v60 Range Server.

-But some folks like to fancy things up beyond reason, and since the last two times we visited the world of often needlessly complicated crazy coffee contraptions, things have gotten even, well, crazier.
+But some folks like to fancy things up beyond reason.
+Since the last two times we visited the world of often needlessly complicated crazy coffee contraptions, things have gotten even crazier.

 Here’s a look at seven new crazy coffee contraptions that look stylish and will take a bite out of your wallet but won’t necessarily make a better cup of coffee.